Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 In contrast, Magnetic Latitude refers to the north-south position of a point relative to the Earth's magnetic field.
 In this coordinate system, 0 degrees refers to the magnetic equator (the line around the Earth halfway between the magnetic north and south poles), +90 degrees refers to the magnetic North Pole, and -90 degrees refers to the magnetic South Pole.

 The Earth's magnetic poles do not perfectly align with the geographic poles, and they even move over time due to changes in the Earth's core (a phenomenon known as geomagnetic secular variation).
 Therefore, a location's magnetic latitude can be different from its geographic latitude.
+Magnetic latitude also ranges from -90 degrees at the magnetic south pole to +90 degrees at the magnetic north pole.
+The same reference can be used.

 ![Figure_18](./images_GIC/Figure_18.png)
 *Figure_18*